12 common questions parents ask about MAP Growth

 5. Is MAP Growth a standardized test?
 How is it different from “high-stakes” tests?

-Yes, MAP Growth is a standardized test, but unlike most standardized tests, MAP Growth is an interim assessment, that is, it is administered periodically during the school year, so that educators and families can see a student’s growth over time.
+MAP Growth is also an interim assessment, that is, it is given periodically during the school year, so that educators and families can see a student’s growth over time.
 (We recommend testing three times a year: in early fall, in winter, and in the spring.)
-MAP Growth also adjusts to each student’s performance, rather than asking all students the same questions.

 When we talk about high-stakes tests, we are usually talking about a test designed to measure what students already know, based on what is expected at their grade level.
 High-stakes tests are also often used as a way to measure grade-level proficiency.
 MAP Growth is designed to measure student achievement in the moment and growth over time, regardless of grade level, so it is quite different.